 At Monkfield Park the role of SENCo is held by the Inclusion Manager and is referred to as the InCo.
-The Inclusion Manager and SENCo for Monkfield Park Primary School is Mrs Annie Howell.
-She is a member of the Senior Leadership Team and reports to , the Headteacher.
+The Inclusion Manager and SENCo for Monkfield Park Primary School are Mrs Kate Major and Mrs Paula Ray.
+They are members of the Senior Leadership Team and report to the Headteacher.

-The Pupil Premium Champion is Mrs Melanie Varey.
+The Pupil Premium Champion is Mrs Nikki Flack.
 She is responsible for supporting children who are eligible for Pupil Premium funding.